aritronath/iMIRAGE/README.md

 boxplot(CV.ga.gex1[,1], CV.ga.gex2[,1], names=c("Raw", "Processed"), main="Imputation accuracy")
 ```

-Subsequently, the user can either select the miRNAs with good performance metrics in cross-validation analysis or perform the imputation using the full training dataset with `imirage`.
-Generally, poor cross-validation metrics are a good indicator that the miRNA can be safely excluded from the prediction analysis in the independent test dataset.
+Subsequently, the user can either select the miRNAs with good performance metrics in cross-validation analysis or perform the imputation using the full training data set with `imirage`.
+Generally, poor cross-validation metrics are a good indicator that the miRNA can be safely excluded from the prediction analysis in the independent test data set.

 ----